Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 ## Finding Your Hardware

-The first step in installing drivers is to correctly find the hardware you need drivers for.
-This information can be found in your computer's manual or by using the Device Manager.
-You can access the device manager by right clicking the Windows start button or by pressing <kbd>Win</kbd> + <kbd>X</kbd> and selecting Device Manager.
-In the Device Manager, look for the device you need drivers for, and expand its entry to see its model number.
+The first step in installing drivers is correctly finding the hardware you need drivers for.
+This information can be found in your computer's manual or the Device Manager.
+You can access the device manager by right-clicking the Windows start button or by pressing <kbd>Win</kbd> + <kbd>X</kbd> and selecting Device Manager.
+In the Device Manager, look for the device you require drivers for, and expand its entry to see its model number.

-You can also use the System Information tool to find hardware information; open System Information, navigate to the “Hardware” section and find the device you need drivers for.
+You can also use the System Information tool to find hardware information; open System Information, navigate to the “Hardware” section and find the device for which you require drivers.

 ## Method 1: Using Windows Update